caminante99/HTB-writeups/Machines/Spectra/README.md

 In the url removing the `index.php` we can see the testing directory
 ![](images/test_dir.png)

-The wp-config file is an important one for wordpress sites as they store db creds, so we open `wp-config.php` but we get an error so we next try `wp-config.php.save` we are faced with a blank page, checking the source we ind comments with mysql creds.
+The wp-config file is an important one for wordpress sites as they store db creds, so we open `wp-config.php` but we get an error so we next try `wp-config.php.save` we are faced with a blank page, checking the source we find comments with mysql creds.
 ![](images/config.png)

 We use these creds to login from the link mentioned in the site footer.